johnwargo/johnwargo-static-11ty/src/posts/2024/launch-windows-terminal.md

 {% image "src/images/2024/file-explorer-open-windows-terminal-01.png", "An image showing a user right-clicking on a folder to open a Windows Terminal", "image-full" %}

-At this point, File Explorer opens the terminal window to the scope of the selected folder as expected.
+At this point, File Explorer opens the command prompt/terminal window to the scope of the selected folder as expected.

 ## Command Approach